Methodology

 Information on cross-border movements is published in the schools, pupils and characteristics statistical series.

-At LA level, schools or colleges are recorded in their administrative local authority that may not reflect their postcode location.
-This differs from LAD level where schools and colleges are recorded in line with their postcodes.
+At local authority level, schools or colleges are recorded in their administrative local authority that may not reflect their postcode location.

 Selective institutions